INSAgenda/yew-template/README.md

 ## Notes

 - Litteral values are NOT escaped because they come from your code.
 Using a litteral value of `value closed by quotes" trailing stuff` will cause problems.
 This will be fixed in a future version.
+(Note that dynamic string values are always fine and are even escaped by Yew.)

 - You can use multiple top-level elements in your html template file.